serokell/blog-posts/Alex and Happy Part 1/article.md

 Note that using Alex is not a requirement.
 You could also use, for example, parser combinators such as Megaparsec for lexing and Happy for parsing if you wanted to.

 Making a lexer using parser combinators is pretty doable and manageable.
-Meanwhile, using Alex is a bit more involved, but it has the advantage that performance will be more predictable; besides that, it can be easily integrated with Happy to output one token at a time, which may avoid creating a massive list of tokens in the memory in the first place.
+Meanwhile, using Alex is a bit more involved, but it has the advantage that performance will be more predictable.
+Besides that, it can be easily integrated with Happy to output one token at a time, which may avoid creating a massive list of tokens in the memory in the first place.

 ## Creating the project